The 2027 Federal Deadline Applies Directly to Government

 Government Compliance FAQ

-Does the April 2026 deadline apply to all governments?
+Does the federal web accessibility deadline apply to all governments?

-Large state and local government entities (population 50,000+) must comply by April 24, 2026.
-Smaller entities have until April 26, 2027.
+Large state and local government entities (population 50,000+) must comply by April 26, 2027.
+Smaller entities and special district governments have until April 26, 2028.
+These dates reflect the DOJ's one-year extension of April 2026, which disability advocates are challenging in court.
 All state and local government web content and mobile applications are covered.

 What if our vendor says they cannot make the system accessible?